 Other interventions may become necessary.

 Pitocin is also said to cause stronger and more intense contractions than those that come during natural labor.
 The use of Pitocin can be more painful than you may have expected.
-Most women often end up asking for an epidural after being administered Pitocin because it is more painful.
-If you know that you do want an epidural, be sure to ask your doctor about it before you receive the Pitocin so they can prepare it before contractions begin.
+Most women often ask for an epidural after being administered Pitocin because it is more painful.
+If you know that you want an epidural, ask your doctor about it before you receive the Pitocin so they can prepare it before contractions begin.

 Increased chance of C-section.